JPNMint/Cavitation_detection_ML/README.md

 ### How to run:

-To train and evaluate all models used in this project, run train_and_eva_all_models.py
+To train and evaluate all SVM models used in this project, run train_and_eva_all_models.py

 Data sets from the experiments can be made available on inquiry.
 The Senzoro GmbH Testing data set will not be made public.